amandabee/workshops/2019/j298/index.md

 # First a Map

 Maps are a powerful reporting tool, and they can be a powerful storytelling tool.
-We're just going to dabble at the edges today, but there are some great resources under "Where to keep learning" if you want to do more mapping.
+We're just going to dabble at the edges today, but there are some great resources under "Keep learning" if you want to do more mapping.

 ## Core concepts